dannyvankooten/www.dannyvankooten.com/content/about.md

 - .. am the founder of [ibericode](https://www.ibericode.com/), a small and fully remote company developing, maintaining and marketing open-source software products.
 - .. build and maintain [Mailchimp for WordPress](https://www.mc4wp.com/), [Koko Analytics](https://www.kokoanalytics.com/) and several other [WordPress plugins](/wordpress-plugins/) which are currently in active use on well over **2 million sites**.
 - .. like to publish or contribute to open-source software.
-Most of [what I build](/code/) is MIT or GPL licensed and the source code is available on either [sourcehut](https://git.sr.ht/~dvko/) or [GitHub](https://github.com/dannyvankooten/).
+Most of [what I build](/code/) is MIT or GPL licensed and the source code is available on [my GitHub](https://github.com/dannyvankooten/).
 - .. [am doing this right now](/now/)
 - .. [am using or liking this these days](/bookmarks/)